-Prerequisite: ACT 622 or equivalent.
+Prerequisite: ACT 555 or ACT 622.
 Critical analysis of techniques used in auditing; interrelation of audit standards, procedures, principles, and techniques; trends and developments in the profession of public accounting; report forms; contents, certificates, and comments; auditors' rights and responsibilities; published corporation reports; requirements of the American Institute of Certified Public Accountants, the Securities and Exchange Commission, and other regulatory agencies; and case studies.